dahan198/asynchronous-fault-tolerant-ml/README.md

 ## Overview

-This repository contains the official implementation of the paper **"Weight for Robustness: A Comprehensive Approach towards Optimal Fault-Tolerant Asynchronous ML"**, accepted at **NeurIPS 2024**.
+This repository contains the official implementation of the paper **"Weight for Robustness: A Comprehensive Approach towards Optimal Fault-Tolerant Asynchronous ML"**, authored by Tehila Dahan and Kfir Y. Levy, and accepted at NeurIPS 2024.
 The repository provides a modular framework for training machine learning models in asynchronous distributed settings while ensuring robustness against Byzantine faults using advanced aggregation techniques and attack-resistant strategies.

 ---